Internal analysis · Zions Bancorporation

 • AI Builder + Copilot for generative automation

-• Dataverse provides governed data backbone
+• Dataverse as the governed data backbone

 Watch-outs

-• Strongest inside the Microsoft ecosystem; weaker outside
+• Strong inside Microsoft; weaker outside

 Section 02